rideau-info.com

 The Henry Howard Burgess Affair

 He lobbied the Board of Ordnance to go to London to present his case.
 He finally got that trip in early summer 1831.
 He managed to convince a member of Parliament, William Ewart, to take up his case, and Ewart pressed the Board of Ordnance to take action.
-Burgess also got his charges aired in public, the Liverpool Chronicle published all of Burgess’ allegations in September 1831.
-The mood of the people in England was not in favour of spending their tax dollars on large projects in the colonies, such as the Rideau Canal.
+Burgess also got his charges aired in public; the Liverpool Chronicle published all of Burgess’ allegations in September 1831.
+The mood of the people in England was not in favour of spending their tax dollars in the colonies on large projects such as the Rideau Canal.
 This put pressure on Ordnance to do something about Burgess’ charges.

 The Board of Ordnance took action, convening a Court of Inquiry in Bytown, under Colonel Gustavus Nicolls, R.E., in November 1831.
-The first part of the session was examined Burgess’ claim for more pay.
+The first part of the session examined Burgess’ claim for more pay.
 They found his claims to be unwarranted, he had been paid up until his dismissal.
 The second part was in regard to Burgess’ claim of accounting irregularities.
-They examined copies of vouchers for work between the Ottawa locks and Hogs Back that Burgess had provided to prove his case.
+They examined copies of vouchers for work between the Ottawa Locks and the Hogs Back Locks, which Burgess had provided to prove his case.
 On detailed examination, the court concluded that the accounting was proper, that it was Burgess who didn’t understand the accounting system.
 On another charge, that of using civil and military tradesmen to do private work, and of those tradesmen being paid by the Crown, it was found that although this was common practice, in all cases the amount of that work was deducted from the pay of those officers.
-In addition, the court also found that By had personally paid for his house, government funds had not been used.
+In addition, the court also found that Colonel By had personally paid for his house, government funds had not been used.

-The first court was held before Burgess got back to Bytown, so the court re-convened on January 20, 1832 to allow Burgess to make his case in person.
-But after one day, Burgess refused to have anything more to do with it.
-The court continued to examine the “evidence” and adjourned on February 27, 1832.
-In the end, By was fully vindicated by the Court of Inquiry.
-Part of their recommendation was that the Board of Ordnance should essentially ignore any further charges brought by Burgess.
+In the end, Colonel By was fully exonerated by the Court of Inquiry.
+One of their recommendations was that the Board of Ordnance should essentially ignore any further charges brought by Burgess.
 It was good advice since Burgess continued to write to the Board, with various threats, charges and innuendo, up until 1849.
-A Board of Ordnance memo attached to Burgess’ final December 14, 1849 letter stated that Burgess was “labouring under a mental delusion” [Hind, p.
-146].
+A Board of Ordnance memo attached to Burgess’ final December 14, 1849, letter stated that Burgess was “labouring under a mental delusion.”

-Although By was cleared of all the charges, the fact that these were brought up in the first place, and made public, contributed to the public “taint” that Colonel By acquired and, together with the Parliamentary inquiry, contributed to the lack of any honours bestowed on By when he returned to England.
+Although Colonel By was cleared of all the charges, the fact that these were brought up in the first place, and made public, contributed to the public “taint” that Colonel By acquired and, together with the Parliamentary inquiry, contributed to the lack of any honours bestowed on Colonel By when he returned to England.

 The following is the text from the actual treasury minute of May 25, 1832.
 It was never officially communicated to By, he was to first see this in the papers after he returned to England.